 • 5.9 points in the 140 mg erenumab group

-The frequency and severity of adverse events were approximately equal between the erenumab and placebo groups.
+The frequency and severity of adverse events were approximately the same in the groups receiving erenumab and those receiving placebo.

 The authors conclude from these data that erenumab may be an effective substance in the prevention of episodic migraine.
-Further studies are needed to analyze long-term safety and tolerability.
-The long-term effectiveness and sustainability of the clinical effects also need to be broken down in more detail in further studies.
+Further studies are needed to analyze its long-term safety and tolerability.
+The long-term efficacy and the sustainability of clinical effects also require further investigation in additional studies.

-And what do the results mean for care?
+And what do the results mean for healthcare provision?

-The extensive analyzes show that the new substances only have a clinical effect for some patients.
-If you look at the mean values regarding the reduction in headache days per month, the changes compared to the placebo effect are significant but clinically in similar areas as the preventative medications already available.
-Migraine attacks may continue to occur.
+Extensive analyses show that the new substances only have a clinical effect in a subset of patients.
+Looking at the mean reduction in headache days per month, the changes compared to placebo are significant, but clinically similar to those of existing preventive medications.
+Migraine attacks may still occur.

-On average, their frequency can be reduced by around 25% compared to placebo.
-However, there are also patients who respond very well to the treatment and whose headaches almost completely stop.
-This effect can be explained by the fact that CGRP is only one of several transmitters that are important in the development of migraines.
+Their frequency can be reduced by an average of about 25% compared to a placebo.
+However, there are also patients who respond very well to the treatment and whose headaches almost completely disappear.
+This effect can be explained by the fact that CGRP is only one of several neurotransmitters that play a significant role in the development of migraines.

-This is also to be expected.
-If at least 38 risk genes and 44 gene variants are responsible for the different mechanisms in migraine, there is a complex basis with various pathways in the nervous system to generate migraine attacks.
-Patients for whom CGRP is a primary concern can hope for significant relief with appropriate treatment.
+This is to be expected.
+If at least 38 risk genes and 44 gene variants are responsible for the various mechanisms involved in migraine, a complex basis exists with diverse pathways in the nervous system to generate migraine attacks.
+Patients in whom CGRP plays a central role can expect significant relief with appropriate treatment.

-Other affected people, for whom other mechanisms are in the foreground, will have to wait for future therapy developments.
+Other affected individuals, in whom other mechanisms are the primary focus, must wait for future therapeutic developments.

-However, for the first time in human history, the new substances enable specific prevention of migraines by directly intervening in the mechanisms that cause them.
-While previous migraine medications only accidentally demonstrated their effectiveness when used in other diseases, the new antibodies were developed specifically to prevent migraines.
-They open up new hope for patients who have not yet been able to receive sufficient help.
-The advantage is that the new antibodies work outside the blood-brain barrier and therefore central nervous side effects such as fatigue, dizziness, changes in emotions and weight gain are not to be expected.
+However, these new substances offer, for the first time in human history, a specific way to prevent migraines by directly intervening in their underlying mechanisms.
+While previous migraine medications only demonstrated their effectiveness incidentally when used to treat other diseases, the new antibodies were specifically developed for migraine prevention.
+They offer new hope for patients who have not previously received adequate relief.
+A further advantage is that the new antibodies act outside the blood-brain barrier, thus avoiding central nervous system side effects such as fatigue, dizziness, mood swings, and weight gain.

-Although some patients experienced a 100% reduction in attack frequency, other patients did not respond to treatment.
-The degree of effect varies greatly between treated study participants.
+While some patients experienced a 100% reduction in attack frequency, others did not respond to the treatment.
+The degree of effectiveness varied considerably among the treated study participants.

-The new findings show that a new door has historically been opened to the treatment of migraines.
-If the previous data is confirmed, more patients will be able to reduce their migraine burden and return to a normal life in the future.
+The new findings show that a new door has been opened in the treatment of migraines.
+Should the current data be confirmed, more patients will be able to reduce their migraine burden and return to a normal life in the future.

-The desire to eliminate the attacks without adapting your life to your migraine predisposition can also be dangerous.
-The dream of not having to observe the most important preventative rule, namely paying attention to regularity and synchronicity in order to be able to live as one wants without restrictions, can become a problem.
-Anything too fast, anything too many, anything too sudden and anything too impulsive then causes over-stimulation and exhaustion of the nervous energy.
-Over time, this can cause psychological and physical complications.
-Complex development mechanisms therefore continue to require comprehensive treatment.
+The desire to eliminate attacks without adapting one's life to a migraine predisposition can also be dangerous.
+The dream of disregarding the most important preventative rule—namely, maintaining regularity and a consistent rhythm—in order to simply live life to the fullest, can become a problem.
+Anything too fast, too numerous, too sudden, or too impulsive then leads to sensory overload and depletion of neural energy.
+In the long run, this can cause psychological and physical complications.
+Complex underlying mechanisms therefore continue to require comprehensive treatment.

-It's like a flat bicycle tube that has five holes.
-If you just patch one thing, the air will be out the next morning.
-You have to find all five leaks and patch them at the same time so you can get going.
+It's like a flat bicycle tire with five holes.
+If you only patch one, the air will be out again the next morning.
+You have to find all five leaks and patch them at the same time before you can ride.

 literature